3JTek/todo-app/README.md

 # Project requirements

-- Add and view tasks
+- Add and view tasks => done
-- Delete a task
+- Delete a task => done
-- Complete a task
+- Complete a task => done
-- Set a priority for my tasks (clarifications: high, medium, low)
+- Set a priority for my tasks (clarifications: high, medium, low) => done
 - View the tasks sorted by priority and name (clarifications: Name and priority sort are independent of each other.
-However, you may choose to further order by the other field if more than one item has the same value.)
+However, you may choose to further order by the other field if more than one item has the same value.) => done
-- View the number of total and completed tasks
+- View the number of total and completed tasks => done

 ## Available Scripts